The four downtown Eugene parking spots to be transformed into "parklets" this summer.

 - Simple and vibrant with bold imagery.
 This parklet is sure to draw a crowd of sitters.

 Recommended site: B

 Eugene’s vibrant summer spaces support spontaneous sidewalk chats, people watching, and sunbathing.
-Outside of the RAIN Innovation Hub, the VIVID SUMMER parklet is a community node day and night.
+The VIVID SUMMER parklet is a community node day and night.
 Artistically, the parklet is a motif for the power generated when unique individuals form community, as distinct wood panels construct strong geometric shapes.